szweibel/workshops/git.md

 You made it to the end of this workshop—congratulations!
 You now know a little more about why using Git and GitHub in your scholarly practice might be advantageous, and what the challenges are.
 Below the quiz section you'll find a set of readings and tutorials to supplement the lessons outlined herein, and offer additional ways of advancing your use beyond the basics outlined here.
 There are also additional challenges to test your skills, as well as discussion questions to test your conceptual understanding of these tools.
 Enjoy!

-## Review your knowledge: 8 questions from the lessons
+### Review your knowledge: 8 questions from the lessons

+TODO: Fix relative linking when switching between display formats

 __1. What tasks could Git and/or GitHub offer support to?
 (Select all that apply)__